mstacm/executive-wiki/roles/president.rst

   :ref:`events-recruitment-drive` section.
 + **Budgets** - Work with the treasurer and the SIGs to build a budget for all of ACM.
++ **RSO Leadership Summit** - The President and one other officer (Vice President or Treasurer) must attent Student Life's RSO leadership officer summit.
+The summit teaches you how to be an RSO, what to avoid, and who is important in Student life.
+You **MUST** attend or ACM is no longer an RSO.
+  John Gallager should send you an email about it at the very beginning of the semester or earlier.
++ **Annual Report** - Login to the `ACM Chapter Interface
+  <https://www.acm.org/chapters/chapters/interface>`_ with the credentials in
+  bitwarden and fill out the annual budget report (with the help of the Treasurer) and update the rosters and officers list.
+You will need the ACM member numbers of the president, VP, and the treasurer (which means all three need to be national ACM members).
+See :ref:`roles-president-transition` for more details.
++ **Large Event Planning** - At the initial meeting of the semester, be sure to plan the dates for ACM's 'major' events.
+These include MegaMinerAI, SIG Security Cantenna build, MinerLAN, Programming Competition, career fair dinners, and tech talks from various companies.

 September
 ^^^^^^^^^